 Is your property in a floodplain?
-To check and see if your property is in a floodplain, check the interactive Floodplain Map in the Related Links to the right.
+Check the Interactive Floodplain Map .
 If you have questions regarding Arvada's floodplains, you can contact the City's Engineering Division at (720) 898-7640.
 Also, homeowners, realtors, lenders, and insurance agents can obtain photocopies of floodplain maps and Elevation Certificates at Arvada City Hall, Engineering Division, 2nd Floor, 8101 Ralston Road.

 What else is being done?
 Each year, the City works to reduce Arvada's flooding problems by building and maintaining storm drainage projects, implementing its master drainage plans, and enforcing drainage standards on new developments.
-However, since all of these measures cannot fully protect against the unpredictability of nature, the City, with the cooperation of the Urban Drainage and Flood Control District, has prepared a Flood Protection Handbook for Arvada residents.
-This handbook provides important flood protection tips on preparing for a flood, and what to do during and after a flood.
-You can obtain a free handbook at the City of Arvada's Engineering Division, 2nd Floor of City Hall, at 8101 Ralston Road.
+However, since all of these measures cannot fully protect against the unpredictability of nature, the City, with the cooperation of the Urban Drainage and Flood Control District, has prepared a Flood Protection Handbook providing important flood protection tips on preparing for a flood, and what to do during and after a flood.
+You can obtain a free handbook at Arvada City Hall or download the document at the right.

 Floodplain Permits: If your property is in a floodplain, in addition to a building permit, a separate floodplain permit may be required in order to build on, alter, regrade, or fill on your property.
 Always check with the Engineering Division prior to construction.
 This permit may be required to ensure that your project does not cause problems on other properties and can be obtained at the Engineering Division.
 If you have any questions please contact the Engineering Division at 720-898-7640.